 Hats include styles that are quirky, retro, vintage inspired, colourful, bold and practical & minimal.
 They are made for everyday folk and individual commissions, for the theatre world and opera each year and literally anyone who fancies buying a hat to their requirements.

-For more info on whats coming up, see the events tab above or find @jenlevetmillinery on instagram for more pics on recent work and news.
+For more info on whats coming up, please check the blog on the homepage or find @jenlevetmillinery on instagram for more pics on recent work and news.

 slow fashion - design led - handcrafted

 Mid Century graphics & bold typography and movements such as Bauhaus.

 Sculpture & 3D shapes & how they balance each other out, such as new cap shapes and moulding and shaping wire for hat trim and bending wire shapes to make new hat shapes.

 Playing with colour palettes and hues that contrast and contradict & compliment and enhance each other.

 It still baffles me that sometimes millinery is seen as separate from the craft world and either lives in the high end fashion world or hats are made in factories with fast fashion pricing.
 There isn't really a middle ground, sure this is due to technology changing and just how it's fallen due to the time consuming techniques.
 But it should be more accessible than it has been.
 We all have heads and it should be accessible for us all to wear millinery, it shouldn't be associated with only fancy attire and it should be more sustainable too.

 Of course it is!
 The definition of a craft varies depending on the source, but in general it is about something being made by hand, using skills & techniques and everything that the experience of using those techniques teaches you.

 Traditional millinery involves moulding materials and trimming them to make a finished piece and there are NUMEROUS other techniques involved.
 Most have been practised for centuries & many involve hand stitching and laborious techniques & they've all been passed down and taught to & shared between other milliners.